Prescribing Under Shared Care Agreements with Private Providers

 Introduction

-This policy outlines the practice’s stance on prescribing medications under shared care arrangements initiated by private providers.
+This policy outlines the practice’s stance on prescribing medications under shared care arrangements initiated by private or third-party providers.
 Our primary aim is to ensure patient safety, maintain high standards of care, and manage our resources effectively.

 Policy Statement